-Preferred shares of stock issued corporation may be given preference in the distribution of dividends and in the distribution of corporate assets in case of liquidation, or other preferences: Provided. preferred shares of stock may be issued only with a stated par value.
+Preferred shares of stock issued by a corporation may be given preference in the distribution of dividends and in the distribution of corporate assets in case of liquidation, or preferences: other Provided, preferred shares of stock may be issued only with a stated par value.
 The board of directors, where authorized the articles in incorporation, may fix the terms and conditions of preferred shares of stock or any series thereof: Provided, further, That such terms and conditions shall be effective upon filing of a certificate thereof with the Securities and Exchange Commission, hereinafter referred to as "Commission".